clandrew/fnxapp/README.md

 Do you remember DirectDraw?
 The DirectX 5 SDK disc came with a bunch of samples, including one called "Wormhole".

 This is a port of that sample.
+Some details are described more [in this blog post](http://cml-a.com/content/).

 ## Build